Chonkerkeys/qmk_firmware/keyboards/chonkerkeys/gen/README.md

-	"sizeOrdinals": <nested array of the size + ordinal (specified below) of each key, in each row, in each layer>, "keymaps": <nested array of the custom_keycodes (in keyconfig.h) of each key, in each row, in each layer>, "customActions": <nested array of QMK's key code, e.g. KC_A for each action of each key, in each row, in each layer>, "icons": <nested array of the icon of each key>, "keyOffColors": <nested array of ARGB color (encode in 4 bytes, 1 byte for each channel) of each key, in each row, in each layer>, "keyOnColors": <nested array of ARGB color (encode in 4 bytes, 1 byte for each channel) of each key, in each row, in each layer>
+	"sizeOrdinals": <nested array of the size + ordinal (specified below) of each key, in each row, in each layer>, "keymaps": <nested array of the custom_keycodes (in keyconfig.h) of each key, in each row, in each layer>, "customActions": <nested array of QMK's key code, e.g. KC_A for each action of each key, in each row, in each layer>, "icons": <nested array of the icon of each key, with unsigned 64 bit number in string to avoid precision issues>, "keyOffColors": <nested array of ARGB color (encode in 4 bytes, 1 byte for each channel) of each key, in each row, in each layer>, "keyOnColors": <nested array of ARGB color (encode in 4 bytes, 1 byte for each channel) of each key, in each row, in each layer>
 }
 ```

+#### Why Icon Use String

+[RFC 7159](https://www.rfc-editor.org/rfc/rfc7159#section-6) effectively says json's number is implementation defined (although in practice most are just using IEEE754 double for numbers), but we need to use unsigned 64 bit number.
+To prevent precision issue caused by json libraries etc, the schema uses string and implementation (i.e. `gen`) is expected to parse the string into unsigned 64 bit number manually.

 #### Example